kplol/Crypto-Custodian-Due-Diligence-Questionnaire/README.md

 53. Please describe how backups for production systems are operated and managed within the organization and additional details on access, authentication, authorization, encryption, etc.
 54. Are personnel required to sign confidentiality agreements to protect client information as a condition of employment?
 55. Does the organization seek a right to use or own customer derived data for its own purposes?
 Please describe.
-56. Please describe the organization's vulnerability management processes and procedures including the teams responsible (Network, application, etc.)
+56. Please describe the organization's vulnerability management processes and procedures including the teams responsible (Network, application, etc.).
 57. Please describe how the organization evaluates and updates for patches for infrastructure and critical systems.
 How does the criticality of the patch affect deployment guidelines?
 58. What systems are in place that mitigate classes of web application vulnerabilities (WAF, proxies, etc.)?
 59. Are all production systems logged for performance and security events?
 Please describe.